 - Nummulitida: (Eocene epoch of Paleogene), extremely large lentil-shaped tests.

 - As biostratigraphic index fossils (planktonic for late Mesozoic and Cenozoic, fusulinids for Late Paleozoic.)

 - As reliable source of untransported carbonate shell material for stable-isotope analyses.

-- Alveoli develop into organic walled tests
+- Alveoli – cavities in cytoplasm - develop into plates forming organic walled tests

 - Active stages characterized by a circumferential groove, the cingulum which houses a transverse flagellum.
 An additional longitudinal flagellum is at the trailing edge.